EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/authprovider.md

     $lacadmin authprovider list
 ```

-The `list` command shows all authentication providers for the current account.
+The `list` command shows all authentication providers for the current TeamSpace.

 #### Output
     All authentication providers